felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 </p>

 #### Method
-- Restrict analysis to users who signed up in 2024
+- Restrict the analysis to users who signed up in 2024
-- Track each user’s net revenue during the first 180 days after signup
+- For each user, sum net revenue generated within the first 180 days after signup, treating refunds as negative revenue
+- Ignore transactions that occurred before signup or after the 180-day window
-- Aggregate total 180-day net revenue by signup month
+- Aggregate total 180-day revenue by signup month
 - Include all users, including those with zero revenue, to avoid survivorship bias
-- Report total 180-day revenue per signup cohort and the share of users who generated any revenue
+- Report total 180-day revenue per signup cohort and the share of users with LTV greater than zero

 #### Key Insights
 - Users who signed up earlier in 2024 generate more revenue in their first 180 days than users who signed up later.
-- Cohorts from Q1–Q2 perform the best, while cohorts after mid-year generate steadily less value.
+- Signup cohorts from Q1–Q2 generate the highest 180-day revenue, while cohorts after mid-year generate less.
-- Users who signed up later in 2024 still try the product, but they don’t use it as much.
-- The decline in LTV comes from users spending less over time, not from fewer users making transactions.

-#### **Business Implications**

-Because users who signed up later in 2024 generate less revenue, the quality of growth is declining over time.
-Most users still make at least one transaction, so the issue is not getting users to try the product, but getting them to use it more.
-Earlier cohorts likely had clearer or more valuable reasons to keep transacting, which later cohorts did not sustain.

-To improve outcomes, AscentPAY should focus on increasing how often and how much users transact, rather than simply increasing the number of new signups.
+- Total 180-day revenue declines for later signup cohorts as the year progresses.

 <br>